Dronzillla/flask_pzp_project/README.md

 For automated testing, **pytest** is used.
 There are still many automated tests missing.
 The automated tests are organized into folders based on seven scenarios that consider user type:
 1. Anonymous user.
-2. Registered, logged in, verified, not an admin user.
+2. Registered, logged-in, verified, not an admin user.
-3. Registered, logged in, verified, an admin user.
+3. Registered, logged-in, verified, an admin user.
-4. Registered, not logged in, verified, not an admin user.
+4. Registered, not logged-in, verified, not an admin user.
-5. Registered, not logged in, verified, an admin user.
+5. Registered, not logged-in, verified, an admin user.
-6. Registered, not logged in, not verified, not an admin user.
+6. Registered, not logged-in, not verified, not an admin user.
-7. Registered, not logged in, not verified, an admin user.
+7. Registered, not logged-in, not verified, an admin user.

 A folder structure like this will ensure structured and comprehensive coverage of the application's functionality for different user states.
 Tests are then further separated into folders named based on blueprint names to align the tests with the application's blueprint structure.

-To run tests or generate a test coverage report, change the current working directory to the project root directory and run the respective commands:
+To run tests or generate a test coverage report, change the current working directory to the project github repository folder and run the respective commands:
 1. **To run tests**:
     ```sh
     pytest